dascons/cleanflight/docs/LedStrip.md

 * Low battery warning.
 * AUX operated on/off switch

-The function and orientation configuration is fixed for now but later it should be able to be set via the UI or CLI..

 In the future, if someone codes it, they could be used to show GPS navigation status, thrust levels, RSSI, etc.
 Lots of scope for ideas and improvements.